felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/overview.md

 Just Eat is an online delivery platform for restaurants and convenience stores.
 It is based in the United Kingdom but operates in 13 different countries in Europe, Asia, America, and Oceania.

+Just Eat connects to your HubRise account through Just Eat Flyt Bridge, an app developed by HubRise.

 ## Available Platforms

 Just Eat Flyt Bridge allows you to connect to HubRise the following platforms: